 When someone passes away, the courts must determine who will take care of their estate.
 This person could either be an executor named in the deceased’s will, or an administrator named by the court if there are no designated or willing executors.
 Administering an estate involves two main tasks: ensuring the payment of all the decedent’s debts and overseeing the distribution of property and assets to the heirs or beneficiaries of the estate.

 It is essential for an executor or administrator to understand their powers and responsibilities when performing estate administration in Sugar Land.
 If you were tasked with this role, it is also important to document your actions and it may be required to submit this evidence to the probate court.
 A knowledgeable attorney at Romano & Sumner could guide you through this process and help you avoid potential legal complications.

 When an estate goes into probate, the courts will empower a person to oversee its administration.
 In most situations, this person is nominated in the deceased’s will.
 If a nominated executor wants to perform this job, they must submit an application to the court according to the requirements in the Texas Estates Code.

-In some cases, the nominee may not want the job or may be otherwise ineligible.
+In some cases, the nominated executor may not want the job or may be otherwise ineligible.
 Here, the court has the power to appoint an administrator.
-In either scenario, the court will issue letters (either testamentary in the case of an executor or of administration in the case of an administrator) that give the executor or administrator the power to take control over assets, pay debts, and open bank accounts for the estate.
+The court will issue letters testamentary for executors or letters of administration for administrators that give them the power to take control over assets, pay debts, and open bank accounts for the estate.

 To ensure a smooth and successful estate administration in Sugar Land, work with a dedicated attorney at our firm.
 Call Romano & Sumner today to set up a consultation with a skilled member of our team.